It’s hard to wrap our heads around the fact that we have left summer behind and are quickly approaching winter.

 Cover the Pool

 The final step in winterizing your pool is putting a cover on it.
 A cover will block both debris and sunlight from entering the pool and, therefore, keep the winter chemicals intact as well as protect the pool.
 An uncovered pool will continue to catch leaves and debris over the winter.
 If you don’t currently own a cover, read our article about choosing the right pool cover, where we cover the most common vinyl-liner covers and give tips for picking the one best for your pool.

 Request a Free Quote for a Vinyl-Liner Pool Installation

 Would you like to enhance your backyard and add value to your home by adding a restful retreat with a pool?
 At Prestige Pools NC, we specialize in vinyl-liner in-ground pools that create beautiful places for recreation and relaxation.
-Call us today at 919-779-1033 or fill out the form below to schedule a quote for pool installation in Raleigh, Cary, Clayton, Garner, Knightdale, Coats, Middlesex, Four Oaks, Wendell, Zebulon, and the surrounding areas.
+Call us today at 919-586-8556 or fill out the online contact form to schedule a quote for pool installation in Raleigh, Cary, Clayton, Garner, Knightdale, Coats, Middlesex, Four Oaks, Wendell, Zebulon, and the surrounding areas.